miguelpernudo/miguelpernudo/README.md

 ### [Pathfinder Gateway](https://github.com/miguelpernudo/pathfinder-gateway)
 A custom, resource-efficient network gateway and wireless access point designed for low-power hardware.
 Deployed on Alpine Linux, it features encrypted DNS resolution and integrated monitoring via Netdata.
-Currently implementing a CI/CD pipeline to automate deployment testing and ensure the integrity of the installation logic on every commit.

 ---